tomas-fryza/vhdl-course/Labs/04-segment/README.md

 ## Preparation tasks (done before the lab at home)

 The Nexys A7 board provides two four-digit common anode seven-segment LED displays, configured to behave like a single eight-digit display.
-See schematic or reference manual of the Nexys A7 board and find out the connection of 7-segment displays.
+See schematic or reference manual of the Nexys A7 board and find out the connection of 7-segment display.

 &nbsp;